 Stylesheets govern the appearance of a webpage.
-They contain information on what colours should be used, what size your content should be, how it should position itself on the webpage and much more.
+They contain instructions on the colours that should be used, what size different components should be, how components should position themselves on the webpage and more.

-You can link your webpage to a stylesheet by referencing that stylesheet in the head element of the HTML file.
-A single HTML file can incorporate information from multiple stylesheets, and a single stylesheet can serve multiple HTML files.
-You can reference the stylesheet like this:
+To incorporate a stylesheet into a webpage, you must include a link to the stylesheet in the head element of the HTML document.
+A single HTML document can incorporate multiple stylesheets, and a single stylesheet can serve multiple HTML documents.
+The code used to import a stylesheet will look like this:

 <link rel="stylesheet" type="text/css" href="main.css">

 In this code, 'href' defines the location of the stylesheet.
-Right now, the file "main.css" (our stylesheet) does not yet exist.
+As it stands, the 'main.css' stylesheet file does not yet exist.
 Let's fix that.

 A single CSS file can serve as a stylesheet for an infinite number of HTML files.
-This is very useful because it enables you to change the style and layout of multiple webpages simultaneously.
+This is useful because it enables you to change the style and layout of multiple webpages simultaneously.
 It is also worth noting that one HTML file can use multiple stylesheets.
-For instance, you may find stylesheets online that you wish to use in addition to your own.
+For instance, you may find online stylesheets that you also wish to use.
 You can link to additional stylesheets by creating new entries in the HTML head element below any previous stylesheet declarations.
 Most parts of the declaration will remain the same.
-You simply change href="main.css" to reflect the location of the new stylesheet:
+You simply change the destination defined in the href attribute to reflect the location of the new stylesheet:

 <link rel="stylesheet" type="text/css" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css">